 Those who are not so sick that they have to be hospitalized still need a comprehensive treatment team that includes, at the very least, a psychiatrist, a therapist, and a dietitian.
 Regular meetings with the patients enables dietitians to monitor their physical recovery and quantity and the quality of their nutrition.
 Dietitians also help address eating behaviors and attitudes surrounding food.

 The two most commonly used forms of therapy are a family-based program called the Maudsley Approach and a customized form of Cognitive Behavioral Therapy.
 The Maudsley Approach is specifically designed for treating adolescent patients.
-The treatment begins by recruiting and training parents to help monitor and constructively encourage the child’s eating until the child begins to eat more voluntarily.
+This trains parents to help monitor and constructively encourage the child’s eating until the child begins to eat more voluntarily.
 The child slowly regains more autonomy over eating by demonstrating a willingness to maintain a healthy weight.
 Once the child is close to their ideal body weight, the treatment focus shifts to work on the underlying issues of personal identity related to the disorder.

 Enhanced Cognitive Behavioral Therapy (CBT-E) is specifically designed to treat eating disorders in both adolescents and adults.
 CBT-E helps people identify their distorted views of their own bodies.
 These people feel a tremendous desire to have absolute control over their body image, and this leads to the severely restrictive eating patterns of Anorexia Nervosa.
 CBT-E begins by enhancing the peoples’ investment in treatment, planting the seed of desire to change and get better.
-It helps them build a normalized eating schedule and address the rigid rules around eating that are characteristic of the disorder.
+It helps them build a normalized eating schedule and address the characteristic rigid rules around eating.
 Therapy also addresses low self esteem, perfectionism, and the compulsive behaviors around body image such as repeated weighing and time spent looking in the mirror.

 There are no medications that directly promote recovery from anorexia.
-The antidepressant, Prozac (fluoxetine), is helpful in supporting people who have already regained at least 85% of their ideal body weight.
+Prozac (fluoxetine) helps support people who have already regained at least 85% of their ideal body weight.
 Antidepressants are also helpful for treating the frequently co-occurring depressive disorders and obsessive-compulsive disorders and in reducing binge eating and purging behaviors.
 The antipsychotic, Zyprexa (olanzapine), can help reduce eating-related anxiety and obsessions and promote participation in recovery.

 Managing Anorexia Nervosa